 In some instances, computer simulation cannot be used to certify a design.
 Then it is necessary to build a prototype and physical test the equipment, often to destruction.
-This approach is sometimes specified in the standard – for example for ROPS, FOPS and FUPS devices.
+This approach is sometimes specified in the Australian Standard – for example for ROPS, FOPS and FUPS devices.

-It is important to understand that to certify a ROPS or FOPS structure, physical testing must be conducted (calculations are not allowed in terms of the Australian standard).
-To do this, you would need a test rig and a sacrificial physical ROPS/FOPS structure.
-In most cases, to produce a test bed and destructively test a ROPS would be an expensive exercise and only makes sense if you are going to build larger quantities of these units.
+It is important to understand that to certify a ROPS or FOPS structure, physical testing must be conducted, because calculations are not allowed in terms of the Australian Standard.
+To do this, our client would need a test rig and a sacrificial physical ROPS/FOPS structure.
+In most cases, to produce a test bed and destructively test a ROPS would be an expensive exercise.
+Therefore it only makes sense if larger quantities of these units were to be built.

 3D model of reel drum frame

 We are also able to assist with testing of Bullbars and bullbar subframes in accordance with UNECE reg 93.